 2011 Harley-Davidson Softail

-Alan Tecchio is a freelance writer based in the NY metro area who has interviewed hundreds of celebrities.
+.If you want a moto that hustles, looks and acts tough, is back-to-basics to the core but full of great technology, throw a leg over the Harley-Davidson Blackline and start heading down the long black line of the road ahead.Alan Tecchio is a freelance writer based in the NY metro area who has interviewed hundreds of celebrities.
 He is an avid motorcyclist and active Motorcycle Safety Foundation RiderCoach.
 Alan has also written a weekly motorcycle column for nine years in Steppin’ Out Magazine, a NY metro area entertainment publication.
 He is the lead singer of the rock band Autumn Hour (autumnhour.com) and sings for the heavy metal band Hades (myspace.com/hadesusa) and the musical project Minds Mirrors (myspace.com/mindsmirrorsproject).